akudamatata/Solara-Client/README.md

 1. Checks out the repo.
 2. Installs Flutter via `subosito/flutter-action`.
 3. Runs `flutter pub get`.
-4. Builds an unsigned IPA with `flutter build ipa --no-codesign`.
+4. Builds an unsigned iOS app bundle with `flutter build ios --release --no-codesign`.
-5. Uploads `build/ios/archive/Runner.xcarchive` and the generated IPA as artifacts.
+5. Packages the bundle into `build/ios/ipa/Runner.ipa` via `tool/package_unsigned_ipa.sh` and uploads it together with the debug symbols.

 Download the artifact from the workflow run page, unzip, and distribute/sign as needed.